88lexd/lexd-solutions/aws-wordpress/2-os-configuration/README.md

 Note: Install the collection by using standard account (not root).
 The collection will be saved to `~/.ansible/collections`

 ## How to Run Playbook
-The playbook will take in the inventory file (inventory.txt) and will configure the servers as defined.
+The playbook will take in the inventory file (inventory.ini) and will configure the servers as defined.

 This playbook was developed when I had 2x VM running locally.
-On AWS, we will just be starting off with 1x EC2 instance to keep cost to the minimum.
+On AWS, I will  be starting off with 1x EC2 instance to keep cost to the minimum.
 The single node will be the master node.

 Update the `inventory.ini` with the server IP and then run:

-Note: When prompt, enter the Ansible vault password which was used to encrypt the MySQL password variable.
+Note: When prompt, enter the Ansible vault password which was used to encrypt the MySQL password variable and Lets Encrypt keys.

 ```
 # Example: